gregwhitaker/catnap/README.md

 [![Build Status](https://travis-ci.org/gregwhitaker/catnap.svg?branch=catnap2)](https://travis-ci.org/gregwhitaker/catnap)

-Catnap is a framework for supporting partial JSON, JSONP, and XML responses in RESTful web services by allowing users to supply arbitrary queries in the URL.
+Catnap is a framework for supporting partial JSON and JSONP responses in RESTful web services by allowing users to supply arbitrary queries in the URL.

 Catnap supports partial responses in the following web frameworks: